Who is Daisy on the Masked Singer?

 Is Daisy Kelis?

 Many viewers are satisfied that American singer Kelis is behind Daisy.
-The 40-year-old R&B musician rose to fame with standard singles Milkshake and Millionaire.
+The 40-year-old R&B musician rose to fame with common singles Milkshake and Millionaire.

-A number of Twitter customers consider Kelis is the fishing fanatic behind the masks after digging up a Guardian interview with the singer from 2010 the place she mentioned she makes use of the passion to loosen up.
+A number of Twitter customers consider Kelis is the fishing fanatic behind the masks after digging up a Guardian interview with the singer from 2010 the place she stated she makes use of the interest to loosen up.

-The clue that Daisy’s actual title relies upon the seeds she grew from applies to Kelis, based on followers, because the names of her mother and father’ – Kenneth and Eveliss – type her title when merged collectively.
+The clue that Daisy’s actual identify relies upon the seeds she grew from applies to Kelis, based on followers, because the names of her dad and mom’ – Kenneth and Eveliss – type her identify when merged collectively.

-Daisy’s title is from the seeds of the individuals who made her… satisfied its Kelis now #MaskedSinger pic.twitter.com/PfSfv8Wloa

 — Elizabeth Heeles (@fatterpenguin) January 5, 2020